allpix-squared/allpix-squared/src/modules/DepositionCosmics/README.md

 ### Parameters
 * `data_path`: Directory to read the tabulated input data for the CRY framework from.
 By default, this is the standard installation path of the data files shipped with the framework.

+### CRY Framework Parameters
+* `return_neutrons`: Boolean to select whether neutrons should be returned to Geant4.
+Defaults to `true`.
+* `return_protons`: Boolean to select whether protons should be returned to Geant4.
+Defaults to `true`.
+* `return_gammas`: Boolean to select whether gammas should be returned to Geant4.
+Defaults to `true`.
+* `return_electrons`: Boolean to select whether electrons should be returned to Geant4.
+Defaults to `true`.
+* `return_muons`: Boolean to select whether muons should be returned to Geant4.
+Defaults to `true`.
+* `return_pions`: Boolean to select whether pions should be returned to Geant4.
+Defaults to `true`.
+* `return_kaons`: Boolean to select whether kaons should be returned to Geant4.
+Defaults to `true`.
+* `altitude`: Altitude for which the shower particles should be simulated.
+Possible values are `0m`, `2100m` and `11300m`, defaults to ground level, i.e. `0m`.
+* `min_particles`: Minimum number of particles required for a shower to be considered.
+* `max_particles`: Maximum number of particles in a shower before additional particles are cut off.

 ### Usage
 *Example how to use this module*